MaxRan92/minesweeper/README.md

                 continue

-2) **To loop through the 8 adjacent cell if dug cell is empty** As per flowchart, if a cell with no adjacent mine is dug, a recursive function should enlarge to the neighbouring cells until a close-to-mine cell (hence with a number) is met and shown.
+2) **To loop through the 8 adjacent cell if dug cell is empty**

+  As per flowchart, if a cell with no adjacent mine is dug, a recursive function should enlarge to the neighbouring cells until a close-to-mine cell (hence with a number) is met and shown.
   Heach loop of the recursive function should loop through all the adjacent cells, and is made via a duble "for" loop which combines left and right cells with up and down ones.
-  At first the code would break and not enlarge, since the if condition in the last three rows was not inserted: the for loops iterates all the adjacent cells but also the cell dug at first: the second dig would trigger the "already dug cell" alert and stop the code.
+  At first the code would break and not enlarge, since the if-condition in the last rows was not inserted: the for loops iterates all the adjacent cells but also the cell dug at first, and this would trigger the "already dug cell" alert and stop the code.

         # loop through the 8 adjacent cells and show all of them
         # if not already shown before